Tamil Nadu Theological Seminary

-Tamil Nadu Theological Seminary (TTS) is an ecumenical venture of Tamil churches in Arasaradi, Madurai, South India.
+Tamil Nadu Theological Seminary (TTS) is an ecumenical seminary in Madurai, South India.
 TTS is affiliated with the Senate of Serampore College and Madurai Kamaraj University.
 The Principal is Rev. Dr. Margaret Kalaiselvi.
 The seminary celebrated its 50th Seminary Day on 28 October 2018.

 History

 The Tamil Nadu Theological Seminary (TTS) was inaugurated in 1969, with the erstwhile ‘Tamilnadu Theological College’ at Thirumaraiyur of the Church of South India and the ‘Gurusala’ at Tranquebar of the Tamil Evangelical Lutheran Church and the Arcot Lutheran Church being brought together to form this new seminary.
 It was the first fruit of the talks on ecumenical relations between the CSI and the Lutheran Churches in Tamil Nadu.
 While it trains pastors for the Tamil Churches, it also provides opportunities for candidates from the neighbouring states and countries as well as ecumenical students from overseas to join this seminary for regular training and special courses for short periods.

 TTS has structured its training programmes with a focus on threefold formation: Personal Formation, Theological Formation and Ministerial Formation.
 TTS is affiliated to the Senate of Serampore College/University and offers courses such as the Bachelor of Divinity (B.Div.) in Tamil medium, Master of Theology (Th.M.) in English medium (Old Testament, New Testament, History of Christianity, Social Analysis, Christian Theology, Christian Ministry and Communication) and Doctor of Theology (Th.D.) in English medium (Social Analysis, History of Christianity and New Testament).
 But recently it's providing Th.M. in Communication and Social Analysis.
+The college was in news in 2016, for encouraging pastors to be inclusive of the LGBTQi community.

 It also offers Bachelor of Christian Studies (BCS) and Diploma in Christian Studies for external students.
 TTS is also affiliated to the Madurai Kamaraj University and offers certificate and diploma in German language and certificate and diploma in Ambedkar studies.
 The seminary on its own offers the certificate course on ‘Mission and Ministry’, ‘Certificate of Theology’, certificate and diploma courses on ‘Ministry among Church Women’ and an ecumenical programme for international students.